 U18- birth years 2005, 2004, 2003 and 2002 (plus 2006* ninth graders interested in being on the older team)

 I’m Still Not Comfortable with This Assignment

 Does this system work for everyone?

 Of course not.
 Our soccer board recognizes that some accommodations might be necessary in a few special circumstances.
-This year we will have an open board meeting on Friday, September 6th for parents to come and request changes, and evaluate the situation on a chase by case basis.
+This year we will have an open board meeting on Friday, September 11th for parents to request changes, and evaluate the situation on a chase by case basis.
 More information on that will be coming shortly.